maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 If you were working on data from the National Gallery, you might want to select the top 5 or 10 most displayed or borrowed artworks from Danish and international artists, to furter investigate their differences or commonalities doing a close reading of their artists, type of artwork, motive, content, size, period in art history, etc.

-## Example of Reproducable and Systematic Selection for Close Reading: Twitter data
+## Example of reproducable and systematic selection for close reading: Twitter data
 In this example you are interested in selecting the top 20 liked tweets overall.
 Knowing that many of these tweets probably are from verified accounts, you also want to select the top 20 tweets from non-verified accounts to be able to compare and contrast the two categories.

 To examine original tweets only, we start by filtering away all the